Atmosphere/atmosphere/README.md

 ### Quick Start

-The Atmosphere's Framework ships with many examples describing how to implements WebSockets, Server Side Events, Long Polling client's application.
+The Atmosphere's Framework ships with many examples describing how to implements WebSockets, Server Side Events, Long Polling, Http Streaming and JSONP client's application.
 Take a look at [this page](https://github.com/Atmosphere/atmosphere/wiki/Getting-Started-with-the-samples) to pick the best sample to starts with.

 ### To use Atmosphere, add the following dependency:
 ```xml